If you have time today I would love your help and support as one of my songs ("Fly Away") is currently competing on ourstage.com

 I awoke an hour later, this time still warm and dry.
 That was perfect.
 I was rested and knew I could make it the next hour or two until sunrise.
 A new day was on the horizon and I knew I had made it through the night.
 The hardest part over, I was now onto the home stretch.
 Today I would be done.
 The next time I would lay my head down, I would be sleeping in my cozy bed.
 I was so happy to be done hiking up over the next pass.
 I was excited for the sun to be up and I was really excited to finally be able to see the beautiful scenery I had come out here to experience in the first place.
 Good Morning Will!

-Panoramic view of Lemah mountain, chimney rock, 4 brothers, chikamin ridge, & others
+Panoramic view of Lemah mountain, chimney rock, 4 brothers, chikamin ridge, & others (click to enlarge)

 It was a beautiful morning up on the ridge.
 I did a couple miles up there, just soaking up the peaceful morning.
 At one point I heard a barking sound off the trail a few hundred yards and thought it was a camper with a dog, but I never did come across a tent or anything, so I'm assuming a coyote maybe?